ap-atul/wavelets-ext/README.md

 # Wavelets-Extension
-A re-implementation of Wavelets package using Cypthon to improve the speed.
+A re-implementation of Wavelets package using Cython to improve the speed.

 All the functions are similar to the main Wavelets repository.
 The sole purpose of this project is to be used in audio de-noising of sound files.